Pseudodifferential Weyl calculus on vector bundles: Introduction

+The construction of an invariant and global pseudodifferential calculus has become an increasingly active area of research in recent years, as reflected by the preceding discussion.
+Beyond the geometric approaches mentioned so far, other significant frameworks have been developed for manifolds with additional algebraic structures or specified singular structures.
+Examples include the study of intrinsic pseudodifferential operators on \emph{manifolds with a Lie structure at infinity}, e.g.~\cite{Ammann,Nistor}, as well as the invariant construction of global pseudodifferential operators on \emph{Lie groups}, with early work by Strichartz \cite{Strichartz}, see e.g.~the monograph by Fischer-Ruzhansky \cite{FischerRuzhansky} on this topic and references therein.
+In the context of the present article, it is particularly noteworthy to mention the recent work on Weyl quantization on a large class of locally compact Lie groups developed in \cite{Mantoiu}.

 Parallel to the development of pseudodifferential calculus and Weyl quantization, a different strand of quantization theory emerged in the form of deformation quantization~\cite{rieffel1993deformation}.
 An overview of the literature can be found in \cite{sternheimer1998deformation}, or in the more recent PhD thesis \cite{weiss2010deformation}, and applications to quantum field theory are discussed in \cite{buchholz2011warped}.
-Instead of assigning operators to symbols, deformation quantization aims to endow the space of smooth functions on a Poisson manifold, such as the cotangent bundle, with a noncommutative star product, which deforms the usual point-wise multiplication in a way that reflects the underlying Poisson structure.
-It was shown in \cite{Kontsevich2003} that any finite-dimensional Poisson manifold admits a canonical quantization in the sense of deformation quantization.
+Instead of assigning operators to symbols, deformation quantization aims to endow the space of smooth functions on a Poisson manifold, such as the cotangent bundle, with a noncommutative star product that deforms the usual pointwise multiplication in a way that reflects the underlying Poisson structure.
+It was shown in \cite{Kontsevich2003} that any finite-dimensional Poisson manifold admits a deformation quantization.
 The case of deformation quantization of Hermitian vector bundles was treated in~\cite{bursztyn2000deformation}.